SanielX/Serenity-Update-Manager/Readme.md

     }
 }
 ```
-There is also a file in Resources folder called `CLR_Ex_Order.asset`.
+A file in Resources folder called `CLR_UpdateManager_Data.asset` will be automatically created to store all metadata required by the update manager.
 You should add this file to your `.gitignore`, since this file is generated automatically each recompile.

-_Note: Exceptions are handled if UNITY_ASSERTIONS is enabled.
-Otherwise, if any of your scripts throws whole loop will be aborted_
+_Note: Exceptions are handled if UNITY_ASSERTIONS is defined.
+Otherwise, if any of your scripts throws whole update loop will be aborted_

 ## Available methods
 Next methods are just mimicing MonoBehaviour methods: